Wanstead, East London

 Ground Sun specified a 20kW Kensa Twin Compact ground source heat pump.
 Brian Connell, Director of Ground Sun said:

-Kensa manufactures the highest output single phase ground source heat pumps on the market, which is really useful for large domestic jobs such as this one.
+Kensa manufactures high output single phase ground source heat pumps, which is really useful for large domestic jobs such as this one.
 Also, Ground Sun enjoys a good working relationship with Kensa and appreciate the support offered during the installation process.

 The heat pump is installed in a basement plant room.
 Smart energy meters complement the system and controls are kept to a minimum, consisting of a time clock and just four thermostat zones.
 It was felt preferable that the heat pump be allowed to run for longer periods at a lower level to achieve optimal efficiency, instead of cycling on and off with the demands of multiple controls.
 The fine tuning and long term balancing for each room is done by hand at the manifold.